 The Kyerung are ethnic Tibetans and have been officially counted as part of the Tibetan nationality in China; however, they speak their own language, unintelligible with other Tibetan varieties.
-The Kyerung make up a significant portion of the 60,000 or more Tibetans in Nepal.
+The Kyerung make up a significant portion of the Tibetans in Nepal.
 The Kyerung are not the same as the Jiarong people of Sichuan Province, although when pronounced in Tibetan the two names sound similar.

 The seventh and eighth centuries saw a rapid increase in the Tibetan empire.
-Tibet's rule extended into Kashmir, China, Turkestan, Sikkim, Bhutan, Nepal, and northern Burma.
+Tibet's rule extended into Kashmir, China, Turkestan, Sikkim, Bhutan, Nepal and northern Burma.
 In 1788 the Tibetans turned to the Chinese for military assistance when they were being besieged by an invading Gurkha army from Nepal.
 After this, Chinese influence in Tibet increased greatly.
-The states of Sikkim, Bhutan, and Nepal splintered and became separate political units.
+The states of Sikkim, Bhutan and Nepal splintered and became separate political units.
 By the mid-1800s Manchu power in China was waning; and when the Gurkhas again invaded Tibet in 1856 the Chinese did not help.
 The Nepalese extracted annual tribute from the Tibetans.
 By the end of 1959 an estimated 20,000 Tibetans had fled across the border into Nepal and India.
 Today the number of Tibetans in exile has grown to approximately 200,000.
-They are scattered in communities in India, Nepal, Bhutan, and Taiwan, in the mountains of Switzerland, in the United States, Norway, Australia, France, and England.
+They are scattered in communities in India, Nepal, Bhutan, and Taiwan, in the mountains of Switzerland, in the United States, Norway, Australia, France and England.